FDA expected to sharply restrict use of two monoclonal antibodies, spurring a halt in federal shipments of the covid-19 treatments

 “We want to make sure that patients get treatments that are effective, not treatments that don’t work,” said one of the officials, who spoke on the condition of anonymity to describe internal discussions.

 The FDA action will involve revising the emergency use authorizations for the monoclonal antibodies.
-The agency won’t revoke the authorizations in case the treatments become useful against a future coronavirus variant.
+The agency will not revoke the authorizations in case the treatments become useful against a future coronavirus variant.

 The Centers for Disease Control and Prevention has estimated that more than 99 percent of current covid-19 cases are caused by omicron.